Waubra: Culture

 The Waubra Kangaroos football team competes in the Central Highlands Football League.

 Since 2010, the town has celebrated an annual Community Festival.
 It began as the Waubra Windfarm Festival and was sponsored by Acciona Energy, the name changed to the Waubra Windfarm Community Festival in 2011 and in 2012 became the Waubra Community Festival & Farmers Market.
 It has attracted large crowds and is held at the recreation reserve.

+The town contains several church buildings, including St John's Catholic Church, Holy Trinity Anglican Church and St David's Uniting Church.

 Economy

 Waubra's economy is based on agriculture and associated services, more than 38% of residents are farmers.
 The farming is mostly livestock although a number of wineries operate in the district.
 Due to the proximity to Ballarat and struggling local industry, many people commute to the city by motor vehicle for work - the found that 67.5% of employed people travelled by car (either as driver or as passenger).

 Facilities in the town include a general store and a primary school.